bizflycloud/terraform-provider-bizflycloud/docs/resources/ssh_key.md

 ---
 subcategory: Cloud Server
-layout: "bizflycloud"
 page_title: "Bizfly Cloud: bizflycloud_ssh_key"
 description: |-
     Provides a Bizfly Cloud SSH Key resource.
 This can be used to create and delete ssh key.
 ---

 # Resource: bizflycloud_ssh_key

 Provides a Bizfly Cloud SSH key resource.
 This can be used to create, and delete ssh key.

 ## Example Usage

 ```hcl